History of the Bible

 I'm a believer in God.
 1 and 2 Timothy and Titus have been greatly used by God for 2,000 years now.
 I don't believe they are forgeries.

-There is evidence that is the case.
+The history of the Bible provides at least some evidence that the letters are genuine.
 Polycarp quotes both 1 and 2 Timothy in his early 2nd century letter to the Philippians.
 Since he received a letter from Ignatius in A.D.
 107 or 116, his testimony to the history of the Bible is significant.

 It's important to point out that skeptics of the New Testament are arguing from what they DON'T know, not from what they do know.
 We cannot know that Paul wrote the pastoral epistles because evidence concerning their authorship is almost non-existent.
 However, there's no strong evidence he did not write it.